matthewabrams/citi-bikes-2022/README.md

 2) Combining Dataframes
 3) Checking for missing values, duplicates, and inconsistant values
 4) Changing datatypes and adding new columns
+5) Outliers
-5) Exporting Finalized Dataframe to Desktop
+6) Rearranging Columns and Exporting Finalized Dataframe to Desktop

 ```